Tobin School Vision statement:

 model and leave your cell phone turned off and out of your reach for

-Tobin School located at 8501 S. Narragansett Avenue was built in 2007 and replaced the oldest building in the district (originally built in 1938 that graduated the first class in 1940).
-Tobin school celebrates the fifth year of operation.
+Tobin School located at 8501 S. Narragansett Avenue was built in 2007 and replaced the oldest building in the district (originally built in 1938 that graduated the first class in 1940). .
 Fry and Bryd schools house the district PASS program.
 The PASS schedule is located on the district website (www.bsd111.org), and more information can be located in the Parent Handbook which is sent home the first week of school.

 Tobin School is looking to expand the number of parent volunteers to help out in classrooms.
 To be considered a volunteer, you must fill out an application and complete a criminal background check at the district office.
 This process does not take long at all.
 Stop by any time and ask for a Volunteer Application packet.
-Once an applicant is approved, you receive a letter from the district superintendent acknowledging that you are ready to volunteer.
+Once an applicant is approved, you receive a letter from the superintendent acknowledging that you are ready to volunteer.
 Once that happens, you can call me.
 Please consider donating a few hours of your time.
 To date, we have 8 volunteers, but we have room for more!